 In order to take a step in that direction, in March of 2019, we secured a property in the Lakeview East community of Chicago, which will be the future site for the Center for Social Justice and City Mission (CSJCM).
+After surviving the hurdle of the COVID pandemic and the revising of the original plans, in May of 2023 the Center for Social Justice and City Mission opened a temporary office out of the Midwest corps building, located in the East Garfield Park neighborhood of Chicago.

 Under the leadership of our first Territorial Secretary for Social Justice and City Mission, Major Katherine Clausell, the Center’s purpose is to be the prophetic voice of The Salvation Army in the Central Territory.